 Ethics in Mediation and Arbitration improves your ethical awareness and develops your competency for addressing sticky ethical situations.
 In this course you'll gain the clarity about the ethics of neutral roles and practice techniques to apply in practice.
 Sarah Miller Espinosa, a skilled neutral and expert in ethics, will guide you as you explore complex and real situations and cases that present ethical challenges.
 This work will prepare you to act ethically in your work as a neutral.

-This intensive five-day training program equips participants with knowledge and skills essential for successful employment mediation.
+This intensive training program equips participants with knowledge and skills essential for successful employment mediation.
 A comprehensive blend of substantive law and training in mediation process skills prepares participants to become qualified mediators for employment disputes.

 By the program's completion, you will be well prepared to become a qualified employment law mediator.
-You will also be awarded CLE credits for completion of the training.
 The Employment Law Mediator Training program focuses first on employment law that is applicable to employment mediation, then on in-depth role-playing to help you learn and practice the skills to facilitate the process.
-Instruction is available biannually in New York City at the midtown offices of Cornell University's School of Industrial and Labor Relations.
-Dates for Fall 2020 are not yet determined.
+Instruction is now available online for the one-month asynchronous knowledge building, followed by the synchronous five-day online training.